-(i) Currency risk:
+(a) Currency risk:

 DUC is exposed to financial risks as a result of exchange rate fluctuations and the volatility of these rates.
 In the normal course of business, DUC receives funding, holds investments, issues invoices and purchases inventories denominated in USD.
-There has been no change to the risk exposure from 2018.
-DUC uses foreign exchange forward contracts to help manage its exposure to unfavourable movements in USD.
+There has been no change to the risk exposure from 2019.
+DUC uses foreign exchange contracts to help manage its exposure to unfavourable movements in USD.
 DUC's current policy is to hedge up to 80% of the USD currency exchange exposure of the subsequent year.

-DUC had the following foreign exchange forward contracts outstanding as at March 31, 2019 with expiries ranging from April 30, 2019 to January 28, 2020:
+DUC had the following foreign exchange contracts outstanding as at March 31, 2020 with expiries ranging from April 30, 2020 to November 27, 2020: